beezwax/fmslogs/README.md

 ---

+### -b, --begin
+Start printing logs on or after the given duration.
+Durations are an optional number followed by:
+- 's': seconds from now
+- 'm': minutes from now
+- 'h': hours from now
+- 'd': days since midnight today (e.g., '2d' would be from midnight yesterday)

 ### -e, --edit
 Opens a log file in an editor.
 If the standard shell environment variable $EDITOR is set for the user, the file will be opened using that command.